strdr4605/strdr4605.github.io/posts/2025-03-20-neovim-clean-paste.md

   </div></div>
 ```

-And next, I just let my formatter do the job to:
+And next, I just let my formatter do the job:

 ```html
 <!-- 1: Copy html tag to another parent  -->